GoogleCloudPlatform/oozie-to-airflow/README.md

 `configuration.properties` and fill in with configuration data.

 ### Output
-In this example the output will appear in `output/childwf/test_childwf_dag.py`.
+In this example the output will be created in `./output/childwf/` folder.

 ### Known limitations